Tereza Zelenkova

 Deities of The Second Shift

-The other photographs, such as the staged still-life where everything is covered with kitschy nylon curtains, often found in central European interiors, represents both a church altar as well as a claustrophobic and obsessive attempt at creating a homely and cosy atmosphere.
-The series mixes seemingly playful repetitive ‘making’ with something sinister that underpins the ceaseless cycles of female labour, the so-called second shift, that often comes unacknowledged – a Sisyphus task that any mother will recognize.
-Home, aftercall, is the centre of one’s universe, as the last photograph, the found image from the 50’s cookbook of a finger pointing to a hole in a dough, cheekily called Omphalos (the Greek word for mythological navel of the world), reminds us.
+The work mixes seemingly playful repetitive ‘making’ with something sinister that underpins the ceaseless cycles of female labour, the so called second shift, that often comes unacknowledged – Sisyphus task that any mother will recognize.
+Home, aftercall, is the centre of one’s universe, as the last photograph reminds us.
+It is a found image from the 50’s cookbook of a finger pointing to a hole in a dough called Omphalos (the Greek word for mythological navel of the world).

 Text: Tereza Zelenková and *Tereza Rudolf, curator and writer, Fotograf Gallery